pangenome/odgi/docs/rst/tutorials/detect_complex_regions.rst

 Synopsis
 ========

-Human chromosomes presents large regions of highly identical repeats clustered within centromeres, regions of segmental duplication, and the acrocentric short arms of chromosomes (`Logsdon et al., 2021 <https://doi.org/10.1038/s41586-021-03420-7>`_).
+Human chromosomes have large regions of highly identical repeats.
+They can be found in as clusters centromeres, regions of segmental duplication, or in the acrocentric short arms of chromosomes.
-Chromosome 8 carries a modestly sized centromere (approximately 1.5–2.2 Mb), in which AT-rich, 171-base-pair (bp) α-satellite repeats are organized into a well-defined higher-order repeat (HOR) array. ``odgi`` offers tools to detect and work with such regions.
+`Logsdon et al., Nature 2021 <https://doi.org/10.1038/s41586-021-03420-7>`__ showed that chromosome 8 carries a modestly sized centromere of approximately 1.5–2.2 Mb, in which AT-rich, 171-base-pair (bp) α-satellite repeats are organized into a well-defined higher-order repeat (HOR) array. ``odgi`` offers tools to detect and explore such regions.

 =====
 Steps